ForNeVeR/praefectus/Readme.md

 9. Taskwarrior doesn't offer an embedded periodic import/export capabilities (e.g. to sync with GitHub or some other task/issue lists).
-10. Taskwarrior "API" (the command line one) is not the best: e.g. it has no easy way yo deal with the escapes in the Windows' command line (this significantly complicates its usage from other programs on that particular platform).
+10. Taskwarrior "API" (the command line one) is not the best: e.g. it has no easy way to deal with the escapes in the Windows' command line (this significantly complicates its usage from other programs on that particular platform).
 11. Taskwarrior doesn't perform automatic backups (believe or not, I have